 If you are a student, a member of staff or an associate of the University and you believe that you are being targeted in any way to being drawn into extremism or to being radicalised or you observe this occurring in any Open University environment, please contact the OU Prevent Co-ordinator for confidential advice on how to deal with the matter.

+You can read further information about the OU’s response (internal only).
 If you have any questions or comments regarding any aspect of the University’s response to the Duty, you can contact the OU Prevent Co-ordinator.

-Prevent training and further information please access Prevent-related training and resources
+Prevent training and further information please access Prevent-related training and resources.